yannc21/k8s-app/README.md

 # K8S DEMO

+## What is it

+* Build a containerized web app composed of a front and back end (Gradle + NPM)
+* Deploy to K8S via a helm chart

+Automation in the pipelines :
+* Create binary repositories in Artifactory
+* Index repositories and build for Xray scans
+* Promote artifacts and assign custom properties

+## How to run the demo

+* Environment : JFrog platform (Artifactory + Xray + Pipelines)
+* Create (manually) 3 integrations in Pipelines (github, artifactory, k8s)
+* Create 1 policy in Xray
+* Adapt the pipelines to your environment
+* Create the API objects (see `k8s-object-api` folder) before running the pipelines

+> the repositories in Artifactory and the watches are created during the pipelines

 ## How to adapt the pipelines

 in `back/CI` and `front/CI` folders, you may want to change :